Director of Education & Marketing

 Elizabeth, PT, PA-C, BCC, is a certified life coach, wellness educator and community developer.
 She started her health career in physical therapy, then trained in primary care medicine, surgery and rehabilitation medicine.
 She now works with teens, young adults, physicians and emerging and established leaders in diverse professions and organizations, with a strong interest in keeping women healthy.

-Breast Cancer Survivor Facilitators
+Ovarian and Breast Cancer Survivor Facilitators

 Emily was breastfeeding her five-month-old daughter for the last time; two hours later she was diagnosed with breast cancer at age 32.
 Emily, a BRCA1 gene carrier, finished her treatment in 2007, and gives back through CanCan and The SCAR Project, which she is featured in.
 You can learn more at www.scarproject.org.
 Emily feels empowered by working to educate others about the risks of breast cancer and to bring awareness about the realities of the disease.